noceir/FTPS_Client/README.md

 # FTPS_Client
-Secure FTP Client Script Documentation
+# Secure FTP Client Script Documentation
 This script demonstrates how to upload a file securely to an FTP server using FTPS (FTP over SSL/TLS) in Python.

-Prerequisites
+- Prerequisites
     Python 3.x
     ftplib module (standard library)
-Usage
+- Usage
     Ensure that the FTP server supports FTPS connections.
     Update the script with the appropriate FTP credentials and file paths:
     ftp_host: The hostname or IP address of the FTP server.
     ftp_username: The username for the FTP server.
     ftp_password: The password for the FTP server.
     local_file_path: The local file path of the file to upload.
     destination_directory: The destination directory on the FTP server.
-Run the script using a Python interpreter.
+-Run the script using a Python interpreter.
-Script Details
+# Script Details
-The script follows these steps:
+-The script follows these steps:

     Import the necessary modules:

     from ftplib import FTP_TLS: Import the FTP_TLS class from the ftplib module.
     Set the FTP credentials and file paths:

     ftp_host: Replace with the hostname or IP address of the FTP server.
     ftp_username: Replace with the username for the FTP server.
     ftp_password: Replace with the password for the FTP server.
     local_file_path: Replace with the local file path of the file to upload.
     destination_directory: Replace with the destination directory on the FTP server.
     Establish an FTPS connection:

 Create an instance of the FTP_TLS class with the ftp_host.
 Call the login method with ftp_username and ftp_password to authenticate.